128technology/docs/docs/cli_reference.md

 #### Description

-The _set log level_ command adjusts the degree to which the 128T router writes information into its log files.
+The _set log level_ command adjusts the degree to which the SSR router writes information into its log files.
 This is used to selectively turn up and down log verbosity for troubleshooting purposes.

-The optional &lt;process-name&gt; and &lt;node-name&gt; arguments, can selectively change only a specific 128T router&#x27;s software process on a given node.
+The optional &lt;process-name&gt; and &lt;node-name&gt; arguments, can selectively change only a specific SSR router&#x27;s software process on a given node.

 The _level_ must be one of: fatal, error, warning, info, debug, and trace.
 These are listed in order of increasing verbosity.
 128 Technology, Inc. generally recommends that systems be set to _info_ level by default under normal operating circumstances.